 Dr Chantal Faust is an artist, writer and Senior Tutor in Arts & Humanities at the Royal College of Art.
 Her research interests focus on the scanner as a conduit for the study of visualisations of touch, immediacy and blatancy, extending into a practice of works in video, performance, photography and painting.
 Recent exhibitions include Solitary Pleasures, Freud Museum, London (2018); Natur Blick, Koppel Project Hive, London (2018); Antipodean Emanations, Monash Gallery of Art, Melbourne (2018); and PUSH IT, Lychee One Gallery, London (2016).

-This event is part of the Merton Visiting Research Fellowship in the Creative Arts, and the VRF’s studio is housed in the old music room in Fellows Garden.
-For further details please email email@example.com.
-It has been developed with Speaking of Her, an open research network at the RCA that explores the ways arts practices can research women’s creative legacies.
-For further details of their events please email firstname.lastname@example.org.
+This event was held as part of the Merton Visiting Research Fellowship in the Creative Arts; the VRF’s studio is housed in the old music room in Fellows Garden.
+It was developed with Speaking of Her, an open research network at the RCA that explores the ways arts practices can research women’s creative legacies.
+For further details of their events please email email@example.com.